swiftlang/swift-evolution/proposals/0257-string-uninitialized-initializer.md

   ///     - Parameters:
   ///       - buffer: A buffer covering uninitialized memory with room for the
-  ///           specified number of UTF-8 code units.
+  ///           specified number of UTF-8 code units. public init(
-  ///       - initializedCount: Set this to the number of elements in `buffer`
-  ///           that were actually initialized by the `initializer`
-  @inlinable @inline(__always)
-  public init(
-    unsafeUninitializedCapacity capacity: Int,
+    uninitializedCapacity capacity: Int,
     initializingUTF8With initializer: (
       _ buffer: UnsafeMutableBufferPointer<UInt8>,
-    _ initializedCount: inout Int
-    ) throws -> Void
+    ) throws -> Int
   ) rethrows
 ```

 ### Specifying a capacity

 The initializer takes the specific capacity that a user wants to work with as a
 parameter.
-The buffer passed to the closure has a count that is exactly the
+The buffer passed to the closure has a count that is at least the
 same as the specified capacity, even if the ultimate size of the new `String` is larger.

 ### Guarantees after throwing